MicrosoftDocs/learn/learn-pr/azure/configure-application-kubernetes-arc/includes/5-implement-lima-overlay-azure-web-apps.md

     ```

-## Task 3: Install the App Service extension on your Azure Arc enabled Kubernetes cluster
+## Task 3: Install the App Service extension on your Azure Arc-enabled Kubernetes cluster

-Now you are ready to proceed with installing the App Service extension.
-Cluster extensions provide an Azure Resource Manager-based functionality for installation and lifecycle management of Azure resources on Azure Arc enabled Kubernetes clusters.
-A cluster extension instance is an extension of the Azure Resource Manager resource (Microsoft.KubernetesConfiguration/extensions) on top of the Azure Arc connected Kubernetes resource (represented by Microsoft.Kubernetes/connectedClusters).
+Now you're ready to install the App Service extension.
+Cluster extensions provide an Azure Resource Manager-based functionality for installation and lifecycle management of Azure resources on Azure Arc-enabled Kubernetes clusters.
+A cluster-extension instance is an extension of the Azure Resource Manager resource (Microsoft.KubernetesConfiguration/extensions) that's on top of the Azure Arc-connected Kubernetes resource (represented by Microsoft.Kubernetes/connectedClusters).

-Use the following steps to install the App Service extension on your Azure Arc enabled Kubernetes cluster
+Use the following steps to install the App Service extension on your Azure Arc-enabled Kubernetes cluster:

-1. Within the web browser window displaying the Bash session in the Azure Cloud Shell pane, run the following commands to verify the registration state of the Microsoft.KubernetesConfiguration resource provider, which will allow you to create the App Service extension in the region you selected for the resource group hosting the Azure Arc enabled services:
+1. In the browser window that displays the Bash session in the **Azure Cloud Shell** pane, run the following commands to verify the registration state of the Microsoft.KubernetesConfiguration resource provider.
+This enables you to create the App Service extension in the region you selected for the resource group that hosts the Azure Arc-enabled services:

     ```azurecli-interactive
     az provider show -n Microsoft.KubernetesConfiguration --query "[registrationState,resourceTypes[?resourceType=='extensions'].locations]"